 As you can see, the procedure does not have to include the standard definition of an appropriate password because those details can be maintained within the standard.
-Keeping this separation brings added benefit when updating the standard.
+Keeping this separation brings added benefits when updating the standard.
 It wouldn’t be surprising to see language about passwords in dozens of different procedures.
-Since the standard is stored in a single location, all that needs to be changed is the standard itself saving hours of tedious work.
+Since the standard is stored in a single location, all that needs to be changed is the standard itself, saving hours of tedious work.

 There are so many unknown unknowns at this point.
 Do you have strict regulations or frameworks that apply to your business?
 Do you have clients who demand specific certifications?
 Do your business units fall under differing industry or international regulations and compliance requirements?
 If these questions apply to you, the expense associated with obtaining the correct policies jumps to thousands of dollars.
 In many cases, the policies come without guidance or expertise.
 It’s easy to waste time and money by going down dead-ends.

 There are just as many companies and individuals out there offering consulting services targeting policy and security planning.
 In many cases, this process starts with a baseline security assessment.
 You’ll find that the pricing can vary widely.
-An engagement can last from several weeks to a few months depending on the complexity of your organization.
-A security assessment is designed to review all of your resources in order to determine what your security posture looks like.
+An engagement can last from several weeks to a few months, depending on the complexity of your organization.
+A security assessment is designed to review all of your resources to determine what your security posture looks like.
 Are you taking measures to lock down critical resources?
-Are you vetting employees, contractors and vendors?
+Are you vetting employees, contractors, and vendors?
 Are you exposing information that could lead to a successful breach?
 How sensitive is your data?
-You will learn a lot from a security baseline assessment and, assuming you’ve selected a reputable organization, it’s almost always a good starting point.
+You will learn a lot from a security baseline assessment, and, assuming you’ve selected a reputable organization, it’s almost always a good starting point.
 It’s a good idea to already understand your objectives before entering into an assessment.
 Are you trying to win some new business that requires a SOC2 or HITRUST certification?
 Are you trying to bring insurance rates down?
 Are there legal requirements with which you must comply?
 Make sure that you have clear objectives.
 This will save you time and money in the long run.

 Getting Started, finally.